 The cost of utilities in the US hits the poorest households the hardest.
 This is especially true for residents that live in multifamily (MF) housing, where many buildings are not updated to meet energy and water efficiency standards.

 Low-income households in the US pay approximately three times the amount for utilities than average earning households.
 As technology progresses–enabling energy and water systems to become decarbonized, digitized, highly efficient, and more diverse–communities will see a multitude of benefits.
 They will have better air quality, more energy independence, smaller carbon footprints, and lower utility bills, to name a few.

 The vital question when it comes to these benefits is how they will be extended to all communities and consumers.
 What will it take for building retrofits and upgrades to not only increase the owner’s property equity, but also contribute to the social equity of energy use in local communities?
-Energy equity is essential to sustainable development and community capacity.
+The answer to both of these questions, energy equity, is essential to sustainable development and building community capacity.

 Scope of the Problem

 The demand for affordable housing in the US greatly exceeds the supply.
 The current affordable housing crisis highlights the need for energy equity.

 According to the Urban Institute, nationwide only 28 adequate and affordable units are available for every 100 renter households with incomes at or below 30% of the area median income.
 The same study went on to assert that zero counties in the US have enough housing for families in extreme poverty.

 This isn’t to say that the amount of MF housing is insignificant.
 The 2012 US Census shows that about 30% of the population lives in MF housing.
 However, the Census also shows that nearly 60% of MF rental properties were built before 1980, and that more than half of MF affordable housing units available for low-income renters are at least 50 years old.